 The Email Menu allows you to set up your email account, exchange emails wirelessly with your device.
 To use this feature, you should download appropriate applications first; read the instructions on your device and follow them.

-- 1. Open the flip, then press ok [MENU].
+- 1. Open the flip, then press or [MENU]. - 3.
+Select a sub-menu.

-- 2. Press , , ok [EMAIL], ok .

-- 3. Select a sub-menu.